 We manage your Local Government Pension Scheme (LGPS), which is a statutory funded defined benefit occupational pension scheme that has assets set aside and invested towards meeting the cost of our future pension promise to you.
-Scheme member benefits are defined in statute; however, your contributions are fixed nationally therefore any funding shortfall must be met by the assets growing faster or the Council increasing their contribution.
+Scheme member benefits are defined in statute; however, your contributions are fixed nationally, therefore any funding shortfall must be met by the assets growing faster or the Council increasing their contribution.
+We owe a duty to the Council, residents of Ealing and other schemes' employers to invest wisely and minimise the contributions they have to make.
 Your benefits are guaranteed by law, although the government can choose to alter the benefit structure or your contribution to meet any funding shortfall.
-Our Fund's assets reduced by 0.05% from £1.26 billion to £1.19 billion and remains in a good financial position despite impact the market disruption in March 2020 brought on by the pandemic.
-The fund has recovered most of the losses sustained by June 2020.
+We also owe a duty to our 25,000 scheme members and society at large to invest sustainably, with human rights and the environmental risks and opportunities facing the Fund put at the heart of our investment philosophy.

-Members of this Committee as well as the Pension Board each had four meetings over the reporting year.
-Panel Members who have responsibility for the management and governance of the fund reviewed a broad range of strategic issues in addition to meeting and probing our service providers and some of our fund managers on their rolling three-year performance against which we set them an outperformance target.
-A triennial valuation review was carried out and concluded over the course of the year.
-The triennial valuation involves collating key data on the Scheme's assets and liabilities and helps to inform the Fund's direction of travel and investment strategy.
-The valuation results show that the Fund's assets were sufficient to cover 91% of its accrued liabilities as at 31 March 2019, an improvement from 80% in 2016.
+In spite of the pandemic Members of this Committee, as well as the Pension Board, each had four virtual meetings over the reporting year, working hard to ensure that the scheme benefited from 'business as usual' operations.
+We collectively have responsibility for the management and governance of the fund and reviewed a broad range of strategic issues, in addition to meeting and probing our service providers and some of our fund managers on their rolling three-year performance - against which we set them an out-performance target.
+The last valuation results show that the Fund's assets were sufficient to cover 91% of its accrued liabilities as at 31 March 2019, an improvement from 80% in 2016.

-Officers have continued to implement some changes made to the Fund's asset mix which involved reducing our allocation to equities and making a corresponding allocation to assets that provide more of their returns from income (e.g. interest earnings) as opposed to capital growth and therefore more certainty.
-This has contributed to the improvement in the funding level from 80% to 91%.
-The bulk of the allocation to private debt has been deployed and 100% of the commitment to infrastructure has been drawn down by the manager.
+We have continued to implement changes made to the Fund's asset mix which involved reducing our allocation to equities and making a corresponding allocation to assets that provide more of their returns from income (e.g. interest earnings) as opposed to capital growth and therefore more certainty.
+This has included allocations to private debt and infrastructure investments which are being gradually drawn down by the managers.

 We continue to look for more opportunities to pool our assets with the London CIV to achieve savings from economies of scale.
-We have representation within the London CIV and wherever possible we seek to influence the CIV's provision of robust and targeted solutions for the boroughs.
-When opportunities arise, we collaborate with the London CIV and other Funds to reduce costs to the Fund.
+Wherever possible we seek to influence the CIV's provision of robust and targeted solutions for the boroughs.
+When opportunities arise, we collaborate with the London CIV and other Funds to reduce costs to the scheme.